interactive-learning-algos/interactive-learning-algos.github.io/syllabus.md

 - **Location**: TBD

 ## Prerequisites
 This is a theory-oriented course, intended for graduate students and advanced undergraduates and therefore requires mathematical maturity.
 The (informal) prerequisite is familiarity with machine learning, algorithms, optimization, probability, and standard proof techniques.
-Prior coursework in these topics will helpful.
+Prior coursework in these topics will helpful -- we recommend students have taken a graduate-level machine learning course (e.g. 36-705, 10-715).

 ## Textbooks
 There is no need buy any textbook for this course.
 We will provide lecture notes in this course.
 See the [resources page](https://interactive-learning-algos.github.io/resources/) for some relevant textbooks.